ChrstphrHll/npc_gen/students/Rianna Belt.md

 ---
 # Rianna Belt
 ### Description
-- Elf Barbarian from Aldercrown Empire
+- Elf Barbarian from Principality of the Palus Peoples
 - 8th year Assault student in Fiesn
 - short straight black hair that's plain, Pale Brown eyes, and Brown skin
 - Is Thrifty and Repugnant, and has Excitement as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes